Tool Category

 - Cost at Scale: While the free plan is robust, premium features can get expensive as teams grow.

-5. Customer Relationship Management (CRM) Tool: Freshworks
+5. The Best Recommended Customer Relationship Management (CRM) Tool: Freshworks

 In 2025, Freshworks stands out as the top CRM choice for small to midsize businesses, thanks to its simplicity, innovative features, and scalable design.